firmata/arduino/readme.md

 *Update the path and arduino version as necessary*

-###Using the Source code rather than release archive
+###Using the Source code rather than release archive (only for versions older than Arduino 1.6.3)

 Clone this repo directly into the core Arduino libraries directory.
 If you are using Arduino 1.5.x or 1.6.x, the repo directory structure will not match the Arduino